 5cycling shared more about this.

 A bicycle can get you into tight alleyways and crowded markets that cars can’t get into.
 There are some areas that can only be explored by foot or by bicycle.
+If you are planning a biking trip in the mountains you will need to take your bikes by car or van or truck to your destination.
+If the going is rough then investing in the best tailgate bike pad you can afford is definitely a good idea and will protect your ride.
 Walking everywhere can hurt your feet, so having a bicycle helps when your feet need a break.
 You’ll also get places more quickly on a bicycle than you would with walking.

 Also, if you’re in a city where you don’t have your own car, having your own bicycle gives you another option for when you don’t want to wait around for public transportation.